 Want to help contribute to the Cosmos project?
 Here’s what you need to do:

 - Get to know the team.
-Join the Yahoo Group or the Gitter chat room and introduce yourself.
+Join the Gitter chat room and introduce yourself.

 - Once the developers give you the go-ahead to begin your changes, fork the repository to your own GitHub account.